Created by Thomas B. Dewey

 Cranky and persnickety, Singer hates being interrupted when he’s reading, and doesn’t even like stopping to eat or drink.
 But set him on the trail of a murderer, and Singer makes for an unlikely hard-boiled dick, witty, clever and determined.

-Batts appeared in four novels, making his first appearance in Hue and Cry (1944) which was also Dewey's first book.
+Batts appeared in four novels, making his first appearance in Hue and Cry (1944), Dewey’s first novel.

 A brief bio, taken from Brian Ritt’s Paperback Confidential (2013).